NCBI-Codeathons/bioed-2024-team-mcclintock/README.md

 ## Learning Objectives
-List the specific learning goals students will achieve with this curriculum.

 - Summarize the relationships between transcription, translation, and the universal genetic code
 - Utilize successfully NCBI and EXPASY databases and software, including: PubMed, PubChem, nucleotide BLAST, protein-BLAST, and iCn3D
   - Analyze DNA and protein sequence information